-Opportunity, then, is a window of time during which an action must be taken to achieve a desired outcome.
+Opportunities, then, are a window of time during which an action must be taken to achieve a desired outcome.
+They're time-sensitive.

 A couple of centuries ago, not being able to dock your ship in a harbor could lead to severe consequences, possibly life or death.
 In modern times, opportunities aren't as life-threatening, but are still crucial for creating desired outcomes in your life.

 Some opportunities are so fleeting that they can be gone in the blink of an eye.
 Others may last for years.
 Either way, they require quick thinking and decisive action.